Seventy-five years ago, she left the banks of the Tyne to take part in a mission to liberate Europe from the Nazi regime.

-She once carried 10 tanks and their crews across the Channel.
+She was built at the Hawthorn Leslie shipyard, at Hebburn on South Tyneside.
+And decades ago, carried 10 tanks and their crews across the Channel.

 Researchers have traced at least two of the tanks which sailed on her and went on to see action in France.

 Historians are also trying to discover more about the landing craft's crew.

 I can't say for certain but It seems likely that the people working on that ship might have known what it was to be used for and I'm sure if they did they would have felt a real sense of pride and contribution to that effort ...

 Fundraising to pay for the restoration is still underway by the National Museum of the Royal Navy.

 LCT 7074 will go on display outside the D-Day Story in Portsmouth and visitors will be able to go aboard.